Satellite Collection Object: Using SP3 Files

 Changing the analysis start and stop times

-You need to reset your scenario analysis period to match the SP3 file.
+You need to reset your scenario analysis period to match the start and stop times of the SP3 file.

 2. Go to the Basic - Time page when the Properties Browser opens.

-3. Set the following in the Analysis Period frame:
+3. Set the following in the Analysis Period panel:

 4. Option Value